Parlin-Galanodel/PythonComputingProject-2ndYr/PyProject/ReadMe.txt

 	might because the internal difference between two different distributions and I could not solve it.

-	  If the code failed, just run it in a pure python environment(use python command to run that file from terminal).
+	  If the code fail, just run it in a pure python environment(use python command to run that file from terminal).
 All the code worked fine in pure python environment.